SQLCipher is a standalone fork of the SQLite database library that adds 256 bit AES encryption of database files and other security features like:

 SQLCipher maintains database format compatibility within the same major version number so an application on any platform can open databases created by any other application provided the major version of SQLCipher is the same between them.
 However, major version updates (e.g. from 3.x to 4.x) often include changes to default settings.
 This means that newer major versions of SQLCipher will not open databases created by older versions without using special settings.
 For example, SQLCipher 4 introduces many new performance and security enhancements.
 The new default algorithms, increased KDF iterations, and larger page size mean that SQLCipher 4 will not open databases created by SQLCipher 1.x, 2.x, or 3.x by default.
 Instead, an application would either need to migrate the older databases to use the new format or enable a special backwards-compatibility mode.
 The available options are described in SQLCipher's upgrade documentation.

 SQLCipher is also compatible with standard SQLite databases.
 When a key is not provided, SQLCipher will behave just like the standard SQLite library.
 It is also possible to convert from a plaintext database (standard SQLite) to an encrypted SQLCipher database using ATTACH and the sqlcipher_export() convenience function.

 The SQLCipher team welcomes contributions to the core library.
 All contributions including pull requests and patches should be based on the

 prerelease branch, and must be accompanied by a contributor agreement.
-For large changes we strongly encourage discussion of the proposed change prior to development and submission.
+We strongly encourage discussion of the proposed change prior to development and submission.

-Building SQLCipher is almost the same as compiling a regular version of SQLite with two small exceptions:
+Building SQLCipher is similar to compiling a regular version of SQLite from source, with a couple of small exceptions:

 --enable-tempstore=yes is setting